Consumer Medicine Information

 Your doctor will discuss the risks and benefits of using DEPO-NISOLONE when breastfeeding.

-3.you have allergies to any other medicines or any other substances such as foods, preservatives or dyes
+3. you have allergies to any other medicines or any other substances such as foods, preservatives

 underactive thyroid gland